Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 Warrant canary❌ No (Swiss law)✅ Yes

 Both are genuinely secure.
-The difference is philosophical: Proton Mail uses the established PGP standard (interoperable but older).
-Tuta built their own protocol (newer, quantum-resistant, but less interoperable).
+The split is philosophical.
+Proton uses the established PGP standard, which is interoperable but older.
+Tuta built its own protocol, which is newer and quantum-resistant but less interoperable.

 Proton Mail / Tuta🇩🇪Mailbox.org